 The first impression is the best impression – make sure your living room is making the right statement with these awesome ideas

 Who doesn’t need an ego boost and what better boost than making that snooty aunt look around at your home interior design with admiration!
 From this point of view, especially, the living room design becomes all-important because this space is the nucleus of the social gatherings you curate at home.
 It is here that you need to make a lasting impression with modern interior design styles.

 The Living Room with the ‘wow’ Foyer

 It used to be the most neglected part of the living room, but now the foyer is finally getting its day in the sun.
-This is afterall the first space in your home that a guest sees.
-A well done foyer should complement the living room, but need not match it completely.
+This is after all the first space in your home that a guest sees.
+A well-done foyer should complement the living room, but need not match it completely.
 This tiny space has loads of scope for creativity, beyond just housing a shoe rack.
-Treat this space as your own mini design or art gallery, grouping together elements like vibrant wallpapers, pendant lights, a gilded mirror or vase to create a foyer that will make a guest’s jaw drop.
+Treat this space as your mini design or art gallery best home design, grouping elements like vibrant wallpapers, pendant lights, a gilded mirror or vase to create a foyer that will make a guest’s jaw drop.

 The Living Room that plays with texture and materials